openSUSE-Rust/roast/README.md

 Both commands pull from source.
 The only difference is that the first one obviously relies on git.

+## Roast - How it works

+There are three path behaviours in Roast.
+- excluded paths
+- additional paths
+- included paths

+Excluded paths and included paths are **within** the source or target directory.
+For example.
+If we are going to archive the `roast-cli` directory here, declared paths in the `--exclude` and `--include` paths are relative to the top-most level directory of the source or target directory e.g. `src/bin/roast.rs` points to `roast-cli/src/bin/roast.rs`.

+One thing to note about the path behaviours is there higher precedence over files than directories.

+- If a **directory is INCLUDED while EXCLUDED**, it is, therefore, **IGNORED**.
+- If a **file is INCLUDED but it is WITHIN an EXCLUDED directory**, it is, therefore, **ADDED with the directory created if directory (new parent of the file) does not exist**.
+- If a **directory is ADDED i.e. from outside but resulting destination should be EXCLUDED**, it is, therefore, **ADDED**.

+> [!NOTE]
+> The rationale for this is the user might intended to do this i.e. use another source instead or add only a set of number of files i.e. ignoring the top-level most directory of the source itself!

 ## CLI Help

 ```